 Shirah has won multiple Emmy Awards, as well as a Golden Mike Award.

 She graduated from Mountain View High School in Meridian and received a dual-degree from Chapman University in Orange, California, in Communication Studies and Television & Broadcast Journalism.
-She is also currently working on a Masters in Law at the University of Southern California.
+She also has a Masters in Law from the University of Southern California.

 When Shirah is not anchoring or reporting, she enjoys spending time with her family, traveling and eating.
 In fact, she is a self-proclaimed foodie.
 Shirah is excited to be back home and eager to immerse herself back into the community.